This post may contain affiliate links. Please read my disclosure for more information.

 - Savings Monthly Expenses

 This monthly expenses list is comprehensive, therefore all of the expenses might not apply to you and that’s okay.
 It should help you determine which monthly expenses you have so you can add them to your budget.
+I believe personal finance is personal and you get to fit your budget to meet your family’s values, goals, and lifestyle.

 Fixed Monthly Expenses List